 But most of what the Bible says about human anger involves warning and caution.
 Because we're fallen people, it's easy to sin when we're angry.
-Proverbs 29:22 says, “An angry man stirs up dissension; and a hot-tempered one commits many sins.”
-And note the warning and caution in Psalm 4:4-5: "In you anger do not sin.
-When you are on your beds search your heart and be silent.
-Offer right sacrifices and trust in the LORD."
+Proverbs 29:22 says, “An angry person stirs up conflict; and a hot-tempered person commits many sins.”
+And note the warning and caution in Psalm 4:4–5: "Be angry, and do not sin; ponder in your own hearts on your beds, and be silent.
+Offer right sacrifices, and put your trust in the Lord" (ESV).
 If our goal is to be wholehearted followers of Jesus Christ, it’s vitally important we learn to search our hearts when we’re angry so we can offer right sacrifices.
 Otherwise, we will "commit many sins."

 In this blog we'll take a close look at the second step in searching our hearts called, "Look Inside."

 When we look into our souls, it can seem dark and confusing.
 It's often hard to see what's fueling our chaotic anger.
 In the book of James we find the help we need.
 In James 4:1 we're invited to take the second step in searching our hearts by asking a vital question we must ask ourselves when we're angry: “What causes fights and quarrels among you?”
 In other words, what’s the source or the root cause of our anger and quarreling?